samypr100/setup-dev-drive/README.md

 Dev Drives use `ReFS` under the hood to provide optimizations that are targeted for Developer workflows.
 By using a Dev Drive, you can increase performance significantly on a variety of developer workloads.

-Workloads that involve high IO, such as building and testing will likely see an **improvement of about 25% or more on average**, which can translate substantial to speed, quota, and cost savings.
+Workloads that involve high IO, such as building and testing will see an **improvement of about 25% or more on average**, which can translate substantial to speed, quota, and cost savings.
 See [related blog post](https://devblogs.microsoft.com/visualstudio/devdrive/).

 You can still decide to use something else than `ReFS` and get speed benefits of